Mill Farm Sports Village: Design and facilities

 The main structure within Mill Farm Sports Village is the football stadium.

 The stadium is designed to hold up to 6,000 spectators in three stands.
 The main grandstand offers 2,000 seats and hospitality areas, and the east and south stands provide covered terracing.
-The stadium is described as "simple yet elegant"; it is decorated almost solely in black and white colours for its outer/inner cladding and combines a smooth, curved roof.
+The stadium is decorated almost solely in black and white colours for its outer/inner cladding and combines a smooth, curved roof.